DokFaust/dokfaust.github.io/_posts/2018-06-04-gsoc-week-3-report.md

   implementation in some working cases.
 A blog post will come lately.

 * While working with profiling tools, I finally started to work with the radare r2k module, that interfaces radare with the linux kernel.

+  This is not related to the Julia Gsoc project, but it was fun for sure!
   It is a very powerful tool to trace race conditions on the linux kernel.
   If I have some sparetime left, I will write a blog entry.
 Stay Tuned!